-There’s a bit of filler, but this is exactly the kind of album that dedicated fans will enjoy wading through, and in spite of, or perhaps because of, its sprawling nature New Adventures In Hi Fi is among the group’s best records.
+There’s a bit of filler, but this is exactly the kind of album that dedicated fans will enjoy wading through.
+In spite of, or perhaps because of, its sprawling nature New Adventures In Hi Fi is among R.E.M.’s best records.

 Drummer Bill Berry left R.E.M. during 1997, a major upheaval for the group who’d had no lineup changes in their twenty years.
 In the tight knit group, Berry had shared composing the music with Peter Buck and Mike Mills; the group considered breaking up, but Berry made them promise to continue.
 While they continued, R.E.M. took a radical departure from the hard rock flirtation of the previous two records, with Mills primarily playing keyboards and Buck playing bass.

-With its slow tempos and lack of approachable material, Up can be a difficult proposition, even though it contains plenty of strong material.
+With its slow tempos and long running time, Up can be a difficult proposition, even though it contains strong material.
 Opener ‘Airportman’ is built around a minimalist repetitive riff that’s electronica influenced.
 On the other side, first single ‘Daysleeper’ is very much in a traditional R.E.M. vein, with acoustic guitars and a memorable chorus.
-‘Lotus’ is just about the only upbeat track, ‘At My Most Beautiful’ is an enjoyable Beach Boys homage, while ‘Suspicion’ and ‘Falls To Climb’ are enjoyable melodies.
+‘Lotus’ is just about the only upbeat track, ‘At My Most Beautiful’ is an enjoyable Beach Boys homage, while ‘Suspicion’ and ‘Falls To Climb’ are pretty melodies.

 If you’re not turned off by slow pacing, Up is worth exploring, but it feels less effortless than most R.E.M. albums.